Dr Maggie Inchley, BA Hons (Cambridge), MA PhD (London), PGCE

 Recent and Ongoing Research

 My research investigates the articulation of identity in contemporary writing and performance.
 I often focus specifically on the voice, attending to how writers and their processes script voices, how vocal performance is created and delivered, and how audiences hear, listen and respond to voices.
 In articles in the journal Contemporary Theatre Review and Theatre Research International I have explored the cultural audibility of young people, the ways in which theatre has mediated the identity of women who have killed children, and the performance of testimony of violence against women in globalised contexts.
-My recent book, Voice and New Writing, 1997-2007, uses the idea of voicescapes to understand the ways that voices articulated identity in theatre and politics during the New Labour government.
-I am currently exploring the gendered aspects of political rhetoric and how the voices of prominent female politicians such as Nicola Sturgeon and Margaret Thatcher are represented and performed in ways that reveal political and cultural interest.
-Further interests include women's voices and comedy, as well as transgender and transhuman voices.
+My monograph, Voice and New Writing, 1997-2007, uses the idea of voicescapes to understand the ways that voices articulated identity in theatre and politics during the New Labour government.

 I am also researching how socially engaged performance can provide opportunities for culturally marginalised voices to be heard.
 My AHRC funded collaborative project, The Verbatim Formula (TVF), with Peoples’ Palace Projects, uses techniques of verbatim theatre to gather testimonies from children and adults with experience of the social care system, aiming to create spaces for dialogue and change.
 TVF will lead to residential workshops for looked-after children at QMUL, and three other London universities.